 We offer limited partial or full scholarships to students from underrepresented backgrounds such as low income status, future first-generation college students, ethnic minorities, and individuals with disabilities who show academic excellence and keen interest in the field of medicine.
-Only residents of the United States and U.S. territories are eligible to be considered for scholarship.
-US residents whose annual household income is under $80,000 or are enrolled in a program that aids low income families, can submit an application fee waiver request using this form.
+Only US Citizens and Permanent Residents are eligible for program fee scholarships.
+US citizens and permanent residents whose annual household income is under $80,000 or are enrolled in a program that aids low income families, can submit an application fee waiver request using this form.

 Please do not apply for a scholarship unless you are truly in financial need as funds are limited, and we want as many students to have access to our program as possible.